openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 #### Acceptance Criteria

-1. consensus within private mailing list to move into incubation process
+1. Consensus within private mailing list to move into incubation process

 <!--If this checklist is updated please ensure `https://github.com/openjs-foundation/project-status/blob/HEAD/.github/ISSUE_TEMPLATE/02-project-sunsetting-checklist-template.md` is updated as well -->